-Oze-Iwakura, or White World Oze-Iwakura to give it the full title, is an excellent medium size Gunma ski resort less then 3 hours drive from Tokyo.
-It offers great snow and great ski in/ski out value, with a choice of the 4 star Iwakura Resort Hotel or Iwakura House at the base.
+Oze-Iwakura Ski Resort, or White World Oze-Iwakura to give it the full title, is an excellent medium size Gunma ski area less then 3 hours drive from Tokyo.
+It offers great snow and great ski in/ski out value, with a choice of the 4 star Iwakura Resort Hotel or budget Iwakura House at the base.

 So you can still get a lot of powder lines with less competition for them here, especially midweeks.

 Tenjindeira near Minakami is getting better known, but the Katashina Village area is just that little bit further off the shinkansen and freeway routes, so has received even less attention from western skiers and boarders.